gkopacz/CyberSec-HomeLab/Day02-Kali-Linux-VM-Setup-and-pfSense-Configuration/README.md

 ## 🎯 Objective

-Manually install and configure Kali Linux 2025.2 on Hyper-V, integrate it into a segmented lab network, and deploy a pfSense firewall as the lab’s perimeter gateway.
-Complete initial configuration of pfSense and implement access control rules to enforce traffic segmentation between internal lab zones (Kali, AD, Monitoring, Vulnerable Machines).
-This marks the beginning of structured traffic enforcement and internal network isolation.
+Install and configure **Kali Linux 2025.2** on Hyper-V and connect it to the lab’s segmented LAN subnet.
+Access the **pfSense firewall** from the Kali VM, complete its initial setup, and begin implementing firewall rules to control traffic between internal zones.

+This step marks the start of structured access control within the lab — enforcing segmentation between attacker, AD, monitoring, and vulnerable environments.

 ## 🧠 Skills Demonstrated

+###$ 💻 OS Installation & VM Configuration
-- Manual installation of **Kali Linux 2025.2** using ISO on Hyper-V Gen 2 VM
+- Manual installation of **Kali Linux 2025.2** using ISO on Hyper-V (Gen 2)
-- Hyper-V virtual hardware configuration (Gen2, UEFI, NIC assignment)
+- Hyper-V virtual hardware tuning: UEFI, Secure Boot disabled, dynamic memory
-- Integration of Kali VM with isolated lab subnet via internal switch
-- Static IP and DHCP reservation strategy for predictable host identity
-- Configuration of pfSense via web GUI and setup wizard
+- Enhanced Session Mode setup for improved VM usability
+- Integration with **internal virtual switch** and correct network mapping

+#### 🌐 Networking & Integration
+- DHCP lease validation and **static IP reservation** in pfSense
+- DNS Resolver configuration with **prefetch optimizations**
-- Assignment and segmentation of internal virtual NICs across 5 custom Hyper-V virtual switches
+- Mapped internal virtual NICs across 5 custom Hyper-V switches
+- Interface renaming for clarity (OPT1 → MONITORING, etc.)

+#### 🔐 Firewall Engineering
+- pfSense configuration via setup wizard and web GUI
-- Creation and application of firewall rules for LAN, AD, Monitoring, and Vulnerable segments
+- Creation and enforcement of firewall rules for LAN, AD, Monitoring, and Vulnerable zones
-- Use of pfSense Aliases for scalable rule control over internal network ranges
+- Use of **Aliases** to manage private IP ranges efficiently
-- DNS Resolver configuration and prefetch optimizations for internal DNS handling
+- IPv6 traffic block rules and outbound filtering based on lab intent

 # 🛠️ Setup Walkthrough